Vitus Bering: St. Petersburg to Okhotsk

 On 29 December 1724 [N.S.
-9 January 1725], Peter I of Russia ordered Bering to command a voyage east, probably to map the lands (and possibly seas) between Russia's eastern boundary and the North America continent.
+9 January 1725], Peter I of Russia ordered Bering to captain the First Kamchatka Expedition, an expedition set to sail north from Russian outposts on the Kamchatka Peninsula, with the charge to map the new areas visited and establish whether Asia and America shared a land border.

 Preparations for the trip had begun some years before, but with his health rapidly deteriorating, the Tsar had ordered that the process be hurried, and it was with this backdrop that Bering (with his knowledge of both the Indian Ocean and the eastern seaboard of North America, good personal skills and experience in transporting goods) was selected ahead of the experienced cartographer K. P. von Verd.

 His lieutenants for the journey, which became known as the First Kamchatka Expedition, were the hardened Danish-born Russian Martin Spanberg and the well-educated but relatively inexperienced Russian Aleksei Chirikov, a respected naval instructor.
 They would receive annual salaries of some 180 roubles during the trip; Bering would be paid 480.

 The final papers from Peter before his death on 28 January made it clear to Bering that he should proceed to the Kamchatka Peninsula, build one or two ships there, and, keeping the land on his left, sail northwards until the land turned westwards, making it clear that there existed sea between Asia and North America.

 Instructions were left on how to proceed if North America was sighted during the voyage, which was scheduled to last three years.
 The natural route to Kamchatka was along tributaries of the Lena; but after the Treaty of Nerchinsk (1689) this looked politically infeasible.
 Instead, Bering's party, it was decided, would travel over land and river from St. Petersburg to Okhotsk, a small port town on Russia's eastern coast, and then by sea from Okhotsk to the Kamchatka Peninsula, where they could start their voyage of exploration.

-On 24 January, Chirikov departed with 26 of the 34-strong expedition along the well-travelled roads to Vologda, 411 miles to the east.
-Having waited for the necessary paperwork to be completed, Bering and the remaining members of the expedition followed on 6 February.
+On 24 January, Chirikov departed with 26 of the 34-strong expedition along the well-travelled roads to Vologda, 411 miles to the east, aided by the expertise of Lieutenants Martin Spanberg and Aleksei Chirikov.
+The party took on men as it headed toward Okhotsk, encountering many difficulties before arriving at the settlement.

+Having waited for the necessary paperwork to be completed, Bering and the remaining members of the expedition followed on 6 February 1725.
 Bering was supplied with what few maps Peter had managed to commission in the preceding years.

+From there, the men sailed to the Kamchatka Peninsula, preparing new ships there and sailing north—repeating a little-documented journey of Semyon Dezhnyov 80 years earlier.